 June 1992: Newsletter 13.
 We have our building!
 On the cover a photo of the front door to our new home, a beautiful limestone building in Park Slope, Brooklyn.
 Most of the issue is dedicated to the new building—photos of volunteers working, a floor plan, even the numbers in the financial statement, and Joan writes about her memories of living with the Archives.
 We ask if somebody can donate a fax machine….
 The bibliography is on Lesbians and AIDS, and there is a piece on doing research at the Archives.

 14. June 1993

 June 1993: Newsletter 14.
 Audre Lorde passed away the year before, and a lovely image of her in her first communion outfit is on our cover.
-In the issue also a tribute to her by Joan Nestle, remembering the many different ways Audre Lorde’s energy and inspiration touched us, and a selected bibliography.
-Besides that we have a building update, an abbreviated timeline of our history, the financial statement and information on how to use the archives from a distance.
+In this issue, also a tribute to her by Joan Nestle, remembering the many different ways Audre Lorde’s energy and inspiration touched us, and a selected bibliography.
+Besides that we have a building update, an abbreviated timeline of our history, the financial statement and information on how to use the Archives from a distance.

 15. January 1995